Service FAQ

 How long does CMMC certification take?

-CMMC certification timeline varies by level and readiness.
-Level 1 typically takes 30-60 days.
-Level 2 takes 3-6 months for prepared organizations, 6-12 months if starting from scratch.
-This includes gap assessment (2-4 weeks), remediation (2-6 months), and formal assessment (2-4 weeks).
+Level 1 typically takes 30–60 days; Level 2 takes 3–6 months if readiness gaps are minor, 6–12 months from scratch.
+This spans gap assessment, remediation, and formal assessment.

 What does CMMC certification cost?